tlzm/Project-3/README.md

 2. Predicting the RUL with raw data (setting the value of 0.1s as the value at that time).

 3. Predicting the RUL with time & freq. feature (STFT).
+(Neural network and wavelets rebuild denoising were used, and the result is quite interesting).
+As a result, this method's result is almost the same as the raw data.

+4. Using the datasets (with rawdata method) to predict the continous learning, the results show life long learning is available for the real data.